Meretoto / Ship Cove

-Meretoto / Ship Cove is a small bay in the Marlborough Region of New Zealand, renowned as the first place of prolonged contact between Māori and Europeans.
+Meretoto / Ship Cove is a small bay in the Marlborough Sounds in New Zealand.
 It is located near the entrance of Queen Charlotte Sound / Tōtaranui, west of nearby Motuara Island and Long Island.

 Explorer James Cook anchored his ships here and hence named it Ship Cove; however, in 2014 the official name was altered to "Meretoto / Ship Cove", to reflect its original Māori name.
 While Ship Cove is a descriptive name, little is known about the origin of the name Meretoto.
 One possible translation is "bloody mere".